Pascals Manale is a Great Stop on Your New Orleans Food Tour

 Morning Call Coffee Stand

 When it comes to chicory coffee and beignets, most people only venture to Cafe du Monde.
-However, Morning Call Coffee Stand deserves a shout out as well for being a New Orleans destination for more than 140 years and being originally located on Decatur Street in at the French Market ... just like Cafe du Monde.
-Like other famous food rivalries such as Pats and Genos in Phily and American vs Laffayette in Detroit, this is one that comes down to personal choice.
+However, Morning Call Coffee Stand deserves a shout-out as well for being a New Orleans destination for more than 140 years and being originally located on Decatur Street in the French Market ... just like Cafe du Monde.
+Like other famous food rivalries such as Pats and Genos in Phily and American vs Laffayette in Detroit, this one comes down to personal choice.
 We generally prefer Cafe du Monde but I ALWAYS encourage people to explore since you'll never know unless you try something new!

 Parkway Bakery and Tavern

 I always like to ask other people in the hospitality industry where they like to go since they tend to have strong opinions and know the REALLY good places.
 So when a couple people suggested that we visit Parkway Bakery and Tavern I figured it was worth a visit. (and it was!)
 They've been serving poor boys here for more than 100 years, since it first opened in 1911.
 It's clear that they've had time to practice since these were some of the best poor boy's that I ever had and they put some other places that advertise that they have "New Orleans' Best Po-Boys" to shame.
-Even though, honestly we've had a lot of great sandwhiches in this city.
+Even though, honestly, we've had a lot of great sandwiches in this city.

-The menu here is pretty straight forward with everything being based around variations on the classic poor boy.
+The menu here is straightforward, with everything being based on variations on the classic poor boy.
 We tried the fried shrimp as well as hot roast beef with gravy, but you could also have a hamburger, grilled ham, oyster, alligator sausage, or even one with just lettuce and tomato if that's your style.
-Both of our poor boy's were fantastic ... even though the hot roast beef was ridiculously messy.
+Both of our poor boys were fantastic ... even though the hot roast beef was ridiculously messy.
 It was really unlike anything that I was expecting.
 Instead of being sliced lunch meat or super thin shaved beef like a Chicago-style beef sandwich, it was almost like extraordinarily tender spare ribs were shredded and mixed with gravy to the point where the bun almost dissolved upon lifting it.
 Definitely the type of item that is worth ordering ... as long as you have extra napkins!